Running parallel MX software at an interactive compute node

-We recommend using the PReSTO menu to launch applications however equivalent alternatives using a terminal window would be:
+We recommend using the PReSTO menu to launch applications, however terminal window alternatives are:

 interactive --nodes=1 --exclusive -t 01:00:00 -A naiss2023-22-811